awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

 In a group of weighted alias, latency alias, failover alias, or geolocation alias records, you can create only one record that routes queries to an Amazon S3 bucket because the name of the record must match the name of the bucket and bucket names must be globally unique\.

 **Records in this Hosted Zone**
 For records in this hosted zone, choose **Alias Target** and choose the applicable record\.
-If you have a lot of records, you can type the first few characters of the name to filter the list\.
+If you have a lot of records, you can enter the first few characters of the name to filter the list\.
 If the hosted zone contains only the default NS and SOA records, the **Alias Targets** list shows **No Targets Available**\.
 If you're creating an alias record that has the same name as the hosted zone \(known as the *zone apex*\), you can't choose a record for which the value of **Type** is **CNAME**\.
 This is because the alias record must have the same type as the record you're routing traffic to, and creating a CNAME record for the zone apex isn't supported even for an alias record\.